mysrejourney/mkdocs/docs/aws/ecs-intro.md

 ECS helps to deploy an application and load balancing between the servers.
 It also helps to autoscale when the traffic is high.
 Rollout of the application is also easy
-(When we are updating our code and deploying the updated code without disturbing, the end user experience is easy via ECS).
+(When we are updating our code and deploying the updated code without disturbing, the end user experience is straightforward via ECS).
 </mark>

 Let us assume that we build an application and created docker images for it.